wonderfloyd/Hackathon-Corona/Quasar_Firebase_Todo_App/README.md

 A simple Todo app with Quasar and Firebase

-This app is mostly based on two tutorials:
+This app is loosely based on two tutorials:
 1. For setting up the Quasar project and building the Todo app see [here](https://www.youtube.com/watch?v=GV-D85D9KJQ).
 2. For integration with VueX and Firebase see [here](https://dev.to/quasar/to-the-stars-with-quasar-firebase-initial-service-structure-1fcf).